What are the pros and cons of long-form content vs short-form content and which one should you publish on your blog?

 1. Short-form content is more appropriate for people who scan online than read

 The majority of the readers online are scanners – those who scan through an article quickly rather than going through it in detail.
 Such readers prefer short-form content rather than long-form.

 2. Short-form content is mobile-friendly

-In the age of mobile technology where more than half of online readers access content on their mobile devices, short-form content has a clear advantage over long form content.
+In the age of mobile technology where more than half of online readers have access to content on their mobile devices, short-form content has a clear advantage over long-form content.
 People are likely to avoid reading long-form content that they need to scroll to read on a mobile device.

 3. Takes less time to create and can be generated in bulk

 Another key advantage of short-form content is the fact that it can be created in a short time and can be generated in bulk.
 Organizations normally take the help of short-form content to write about news or topics that are trending in their industry, and it doesn’t compete with the branding that the long-form content achieves for them.

 4. Builds the habit of creating more content

 Individuals who maintain their own personal blogs prefer short-form content as it helps them build the habit of writing more.
 Short-form content can also be easily shared on various platforms such as LinkedIn, Twitter, and Facebook.

 Many enterprises opt for long-form content published in the form of case studies, white papers, webinars, or e-books.
 Long-form content generally contains more than 2000 words and is intended to inform and educate.